djsperka/vsg-progs/src/fixstim/README.txt

 grating) and before the -J option.
 The cues may be omitted, but if they are used, then they must be specified for each grating.

+There may be multiple sets of cues specified - if so the number of cues specified must be an exact multiple of gratings specified (e.g. if 2 gratings specified, you can specify 2, 4, 6, ... cues, but not 3, 5, 7...).

+When multiple sets of cues are specified, each set is used together in a single trial.
+Specify the set to use in the 'off_bits' arg for the trial.
+The second byte of off_bits is treated as an integer.
+If it is 0, then we use the first set of cues specified (the default).
+If it is 1 (off_bits = 256), then the second set of cues is used.
+Note that bits in the low-order byte indicate which stimuli should be turned OFF.

 Grating specification